AshanGlenn94/AshanGlenn94/README.md

 #Hi there 👋, I'm Ashan Glenn
 #### Full Stack / Mobile App Developer

-I love the fact that in today’s world only few lines of a code can improve people’s lives and that inspires me in my work as a Software Developer.

 I’m a fast-learning fullstack & mobile(react-native) developer with a background in computer networking and technology management.
 Recently graduated from Southeast Missouri State University.
 One of my core values is working collaboratively with a consistent team to achieve tangible results.